-Any proposal that a stockholder intends to present for action at the 2012 Annual Meeting of Stockholders ("2012 Annual Meeting") must be received by the Company no later than November 12, 2011, in order for the proposal to be included in the proxy statement and form of proxy for the 2012 Annual Meeting.
+The Company currently plans to hold its 2013 Annual Meeting of Stockholders ("2013 Annual Meeting") on March 6, 2013.
+Because that date is more than 30 days earlier than the anniversary of the 2012 Annual Meeting, the Company has established October 10, 2012 as a reasonable deadline for stockholder proposals submitted pursuant to Rule 14a-8 under the Securities Exchange Act of 1934.
+Therefore, any proposal that a stockholder intends to present for action at the 2013 Annual Meeting must be received by the Company not later than October 10, 2012 in order for the proposal to be included in the proxy statement and form of proxy for the 2013 Annual Meeting.
 Any such proposal must meet the applicable requirements of the Securities Exchange Act of 1934 and the rules and regulations thereunder.
 Such proposals should be sent to Jay R. Hervey, Secretary, Bassett Furniture Industries, Incorporated, Post Office Box 626, Bassett, Virginia 24055.